How To Tell A Story: The Beginner’s Guide To Live Storytelling

 Crafting the story

 In every part of the storytelling process, being personal is one of the most important things to must do.
 Michelle Walson says that and being specific are hands down the most critical part of storytelling.
 Jonathan Bradly Welsh said, “If being an awful person with poor decision-making skills is your thing, own it.”
 Self-awareness and honesty are crucial parts of the writing process.
 If you try to skate over something or pretend like you were a great boyfriend when the audience can see your actions and tone paint a different picture, they will hate you for it.
 But if you can help people see the driving force behind your terrible decisions, why this was a pattern or a break in a pattern, and how it changed you, they will forgive you for the shittiest of behavior.
 As Walson put it, “Stories are about change.
 Audiences want to go on a journey with you.”
-But they journey itself isn’t nearly as important as who’s taking us on it.
+But the journey itself isn’t nearly as important as who’s taking us on it.
 The wow that Kevin listens for is never about the plot.
-It’s about the storyteller and thier ability to change throughout a story.
+It’s about the storyteller and their ability to change throughout a story.

 The other critical part of crafting a story is figuring out why on earth a room full of strangers who aren’t the least bit emotionally invested in you or your life should care.
 You can be the most likable character on stage, but if your story doesn’t have a point, even humor can’t save it.
 The audience will think you’re a lazy narcissist for making them sit through it.
 Seth Lind says this comes up a lot at This American Life.
 “The audience has to care,” he said.
 “Part of our job is helping the storyteller figure out why this thing matters so much to them.”
 If passing a test is important in the story, we need to know why.
 Otherwise, the audience will think, “It’s just a test.
 What’s the big deal?”
 Because it was never about the test anyways.
 It’s about the stakes driving your reactions to the test.
 Without emotional stakes, you have a flat story that’s confusing and unrelatable.
 This is especially true with confessional stories.
 “Just admitting something isn’t impressive,” Seth said.
 “So you need to not only own up to but explain how and why you came to make such a terrible decision.
 Not in terms of exposition, but emotion.”
 Again, forget plot.
 It’s useless.
 Emotions are what drive all your actions and reactions.